Luthaf/Jumos.jl/doc/universe.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The main goal of the ``Trajectories`` module is to read or write frames from or to files.
-See the :ref:`documentation <trajectories>` for more informations.
+See this module :ref:`documentation <trajectories>` for more informations.